ResearchComputing/Documentation/docs/cloud/aws/billing/alerts.md

 ## Setting the Email Notifications

-1. Login to your CloudCheckr Accout using the [SSO Link](https://fedauth.colorado.edu/idp/profile/SAML2/Unsolicited/SSO?providerId=https://auth-us.cloudcheckr.com/auth)
+1. Login to your CloudCheckr Accout using the [CloudCheckr SSO Link](https://fedauth.colorado.edu/idp/profile/SAML2/Unsolicited/SSO?providerId=https://auth-us.cloudcheckr.com/auth)
 2. Select the Account that you want to set up the email notifications.
 3. Select the 3 dots in the upper right corner of the page
 4. Go to Account Configuration.